Monday, 2 September 2024

 2. Post infusion: raise pressure and hold at 9 bar.

-3. Final stage: decline to 3 bar.
+3. Final stage: decline to 5-3 bar (and hold at this pressure)

 You need to monitor the flow in these last stages.